silence1998/tum-adlr-09/logs/project_notes/team_9_project.md

         - [ ]  10/-1 is this normal behavior for RL
 - [ ]  SAC
     - [ ]  algo depends too much on reward?
+        - [ ]  reward function is not good enough
     - [ ]  why 2 critic networks
 - [ ] Ideas
     - [ ] pretraining the actor network with a search algo like A* or Dijkstra